HumanCellAtlas/spring-boot-cookbook/README.md

 }
 ```

+In recent version of Spring Boot [the actuator requires authentication by default](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-monitoring.html ).
+If you are using Spring Security this is not a problem

 ## Spring Boot Admin Client
 [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin) is a simple third-party, web-based admin client for monitoring Spring Boot applications.